VOLT

 4. confirm the team cluster moved from waiting to connected,

-5. and make sure a fresh heartbeat is visible from the product side.
+5. confirm a fresh heartbeat is visible from the server side.

 If the cluster never leaves the waiting state, the issue is often not the installer itself but the daemon's ability to reach the control plane afterward.